TrinityCore/tc-wiki/install/Core-Installation/linux-core-installation.md

 Things to notice :

->-DWITH_COREDEBUG=0 not required, this flag is only for core developers as its default is : 0 it may cause crashes if using on production environments if you want to compile core on debug mode you need to use -DCMAKE_BUILD_TYPE=Debug
+>-DWITH_COREDEBUG=0 not required, this flag is only for core developers as its default is : 0.
+If you want to compile core in debug mode you need to use -DCMAKE_BUILD_TYPE=Debug

-The new method for custom SSL-libraries are:

->-DOPENSSL_LIBRARIES=path to OpenSSL libraries directory -DOPENSSL_INCLUDE_DIR=path to OpenSSL br /includes directory

 The paths for installation can be done without any other parameters but this :
 >-DCMAKE_INSTALL_PREFIX=/path/to/where/you/want/core/to/be/installed